JorgeCastilloPrz/Dagger2Scopes/README.md

 Dagger2Scopes is a sample Android app to implement usual Dagger 1 scoping logic with the brand new Dagger 2 Google lib.
 In this sample you will be able to find the following features:

-* Multiple scopes with Dagger 2 (Including Application and Activity scopes to provide both contexts).
+* Multiple scopes with Dagger 2 (Components and subcomponents).
 * An approach to Clean Architecture.
 * An approach to MVP pattern.